-32.3.3 How whole-program inference works
+32.7 How whole-program inference works

-This section explains how the infer-and-annotate.sh script works.
-If you merely want to run the script and you are not encountering trouble, you can skip this section.
+This section explains how the wpi.sh and infer-and-annotate.sh scripts work.
+If you merely want to run the scripts and you are not encountering trouble, you can skip this section.